cyadehn/cyadehn/README.md

 - 🔭 I’m currently working on productivity scripting and VBA for Office applications.

-- 💬 Ask me about **Japanese kanji, Excel VBA, or piano performance.**
+- 💬 Ask me about **Japanese kanji, Excel VBA, or downhill mountain biking.**

 - 📫 How to reach me **christopher.dehner@outlook.com**